kaimrdth/MJO-Tools/dashboard/README.md

 This folder documents the full AppSheet-based **MJO Dashboard**, an internal tool built to support daily office operations at Manhattan Justice Opportunities.

 The dashboard serves as a centralized platform for staff to manage client appointments, track participant flow, fulfill phone requests, access resources, and coordinate real-time tasks — all from a single interface.
+It integrates with Slack and AcuityScheduling to push and pull appointment information as well as send messages based on business logic.

 ![dashboard screenshot](./images/dashboard.png)